 No, not generally for home use.
 There has been a long standing belief that public automatic toilets often ‘phantom flush‘ when on-one is around, wasting thousands of gallons of water a year.
 This is not as true as it has been in the past.
 Better sensors, improved calibration, and an interest in water preservation now means that unintentional flushing happens less often.

-Home versions don’t generally suffer from wasting water.
+An automatic toilet flusher for home doesn’t generally suffer from wasting water.
 Primarily because homeowners are more present and so recognize the problem more quickly and can adjust the calibration as needed to ensure that it only flushes when it’s intended to.